Amortization vs Depreciation: What Are the Differences?

 Similarities

 Both depreciation and amortization are accounting methods used to spread the cost of an asset over a specified period of time.
-With both, you are able to deduct a certain portion of the asset’s cost — and reduce your tax burden — each year for the number of years that asset is of value to your business.
+Both methods enable you to deduct a certain portion of the asset’s cost — and reduce your tax burden — annually for each year that asset is of value to your business.

-In addition, both depreciation and amortization are non-cash expenses, which means they are reported on the income statement of the company, but no cash is spent.
+In addition, both depreciation and amortization are non-cash expenses, which means they are reported on the company’s income statement, but no cash is spent.

 Differences

-The key difference between amortization and depreciation is that amortization is used for intangible property (meaning property you can’t pick up and hold), such as a patent or computer software program.
+The key difference in amortization versus depreciation is that amortization is used for intangible property (that is, property you can’t pick up and hold), such as a patent or a computer software program.

-Depreciation, on the other hand, is used for fixed assets or tangible property (meaning assets that are physical in nature), such as computers, manufacturing equipment, and cars.
+Depreciation, on the other hand, is used for fixed or tangible assets (meaning property that’s physical in nature), such as computer hardware, manufacturing equipment, and cars.

 Another distinction: With depreciation, you cannot deduct the full cost of the asset.
-You must account for its resale value at the end of its useful life.
-For example, if you pay $20,000 for a piece of farming equipment and at the end of its useful life (10 years) you think you’ll be able to sell it for $5,000, then you would only deduct $15,000 over the course of 10 years.
+You must account for the asset’s resale value (also called salvage value) at the end of its useful life.
+For example, imagine you pay $20,000 for a piece of farming equipment with a useful life of 10 years, and you expect that in 10 years, you’ll be able to sell it for $5,000.
+In that case, you would deduct $15,000 (your net cost for the equipment) over the course of 10 years.

 Recommended: How to Read Financial Statements